 In the case of invalid virtual machines there are many potential causes and additional troubleshooting is required.
 The most common causes and resolutions are discussed here.

 Ensure that the ESXi host is accessible and available in the vCenter Server inventory.
 If the host is “Disconnected” or “Not responding,” all VMs on that host will be unavailable to vCenter.
-If this is the case, see Troubleshooting an ESXi/ESX host in non responding state for additional diagnostic and troubleshooting information.
+If this is the case, see ESX host shows as not responding in vCenter Server when performing any activity for additional diagnostic and troubleshooting information.

 If the VM configuration file is unexpectedly locked, it may appear as “invalid” in the vCenter inventory.